Best Service Virtualization Tools

 Eight tools compared

-Most are HTTP-first; Microcks and MockServer reach into messaging, Microcks with the broader async-protocol coverage; Prism is on the design-time end of the spectrum.
+Most are HTTP-first; Microcks and MockServer reach into messaging, Microcks with the broader async-protocol coverage; Prism generates its HTTP mock straight from an OpenAPI document.
+The final column marks where each tool runs out and paying a vendor becomes the faster route.

-Tool Protocols Deployment Licensing / cost Sweet spot
+Tool Protocols Deployment Licensing / cost Primary use When a vendor is the faster route

 WireMock is the safe default, Microcks the cloud-native pick